Table of Contents

 Disable Clipboard, Drive, and Printer Redirection

-Redirection features create data exfiltration paths.
-Disable them unless explicitly required for a validated business workflow.
+Redirection features create data exfiltration paths and should be disabled by default.
+Enable them only for validated business use cases.

 Monitoring, Detection, and Validation